Three Simple Changes to Help Increase Energy Efficiency in Your Homes Windows

 Reduce Air Leaks with Caulk

-Add Window Treatments to Block Drafts
+Add Window Treatments to Stop Drafts

-Tight-fitting, insulating drapes or shades on your windows can help energy efficiency in both the summer and winter, as the insulation they offer can help block cold drafts in the winter, and prevent sun exposure in the summer.
+Tight-fitting, insulating drapes or shades on your windows can help energy efficiency in both the summer and winter, as the insulation they provide can help block cold drafts in the winter, and prevent sun exposure in the summer.

 Shutters Provide Options From Outside